NETWAYS/icinga2-notification-telegram/README.md

 * [Just the Commands](contrib/Director-Basket_Telegram_Commands.json)
 * [Commands and Notification Templates with fields](contrib/Director-Basket_Telegram_Notifications.json) (requires Director v1.8.0 or a master newer than [80f9ea2](https://github.com/Icinga/icingaweb2-module-director/commit/80f9ea2))

+## License

+Copyright (C) 2018 Marianne M. Spiller <github@spiller.me>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.